samcartersmith/cds/packages/icons/README.md

 ```

 - When prompted, do the following:
-  - Type of change?: "Update"
+  - Type of change?: "Update" or "Breaking"
   - Changelog message?: Copy/paste your PR title (just the part after `feat(Icons):`)
   - PR number?: Copy/paste your PR number
   - Skip the rest (press enter to use defaults)